jamauro/flatten-twitterv2/README.md

 ```
 npm install flatten-twitterv2
 ```
-`Important` It uses optional chaining so Node version 14+ is required or you might be able to use babel on an older version.
+`Important:` It uses optional chaining so Node version 14+ is required or you might be able to use babel on an older version.

 # Use